adamewing/tldr/README.md

 ## Command-line Options

-### multiple .bam files
+### -b/--bams
 Multiple .bam files can provided in a comma-delimited list.

+### -e/--elts
+Reference elements in .fasta format.
+The header for each should be formatted as`>Superfamily:Subfamily` e.g. `>ALU:AluYb9`.
+If `none` is specifed instead of a filename, tldr will run without a reference TE collection.
+This is useful for genomes where active mobile element content is not well understood or for unbiased identification of inserted sequenced and is also useful for identifying viral intregration and gene retrocopy insertions.

+### -r/--ref
+Reference genome .fasta, expects a samtools index i.e. `samtools faidx`.

+### -p/--procs
+Spread work over _p_ processes.
+Uses python multiprocessing.

+### -m/--minreads
+Minimum supporting read count to trigger a consensus / insertion call (default = 3)

+### --embed_minreads
+Minimum number of reads completely embeddeding the insertion (default = 1, requires at least 1).

 ### -o/--outbase
 Specify a base name for output files.
 The default is to use the name of the input bam(s) without the .bam extension and joined with "_" if > 1 .bam file given

-### -p/--procs
-Spread work over _p_ processes.
-Uses python multiprocessing.

-### -n/--nonref
-Annotate insertion with known non-reference insertion sites (examples provided in `/path/to/tldr/ref`)

 ### -c/--chroms
 Specify a text file of chromosome names (one per line) and tldr will focus only on these.

-### -m/--minreads
-Minimum supporting read count to trigger a consensus / insertion call (default = 3)

 ### --max_te_len
-Maximum insertion size (default = 7000)
+Maximum insertion size (default = 10000)

 ### --min_te_len
 Minimum insertion size (default = 200)

+### --min_alt_frac
+Parameter for allowing base changes in consensus cleanup (default = 0.5)

+### --min_alt_depth
+Parameter for allowing base changes in consensus cleanup (default = 3)

+### --min_total_depth_frac
+Parameter for allowing base changes in consensus cleanup (default = 0.25)

+### --max_cluster_size
+Limit cluster size and downsample clusters larger than the cutoff (default = no limit).
+Downsampling is biased such that reads completely embedding the inserted sequence are preferred.

 ### --wiggle
 Allows for sloppy breakpoints in initial breakpoint search (default = 50)